Skip to content

 How A Common Emitter Amplifier Works

-This is a placeholder for the reference: fig-common-emitter-amplifier-schematic shows the schematic for a common emitter amplifier with DC bias and AC coupling.
+The schematic below shows a common emitter amplifier with DC bias and AC coupling.

 Schematic for a common emitter amplifier with DC bias and AC coupling.